What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 This lender is also highly regarded for providing a variety of auto financing choices and competitive interest rates and payment terms.
 Its PCP contracts, in fact, are designed to make owning a car more affordable by providing lower monthly payments than other forms of financing.
 This approach has turned Close Brothers into the first point of call for individuals wishing to pay the cost of buying a car over a set period of time.
 But what is the Close Brothers scandal?

-The Financial Conduct Authority (FCA) and other consumer authorities have started an investigation into Close Brothers Finance following increasing complaints over potential mis-selling tactics.
-Following these investigations, the business operations of the company, namely the equity and transparency of its auto finance contracts, are being scrutinised at present.
+The Financial Conduct Authority (FCA) and other consumer authorities started an investigation into Close Brothers Finance following increasing complaints over potential mis-selling tactics.
+Following these investigations, the business operations of the company, namely the equity and transparency of its auto finance contracts, were scrutinised.

 Stricter controls are mandated by the FCA, the body that governs the financial services sector of the UK, so that all lenders in any business sector, like auto finance, adhere to the industry benchmark.
 Its ultimate purpose is to shield consumers against exploitation that can make them spend their money foolishly.
-Unfairness and insufficiency in transparency by Close Brothers' financial products that created widespread confusion and complaints from consumers were the key motivations behind the intervention by the FCA.
+Deception and inadequacy in transparency by Close Brothers’ financial products which led to general confusion and customer complaints were the driving forces behind FCA’s intervention.

 Whether Close Brothers had good disclosure practices is the focus of the inquiry.
-The fact that the company did not make substantial terms of its car finance agreements, such as interest charges, balloon payments, and possible penalties, clearly and understandably available to consumers, has been condemned by consumer groups.
-Consumers frequently complain that they were misled by the promotion of these deals, which presented them as cheaper than they actually were, or that they were not sufficiently informed of the total cost of their finance agreements.
+The company’s failure to make key terms of its car finance agreements, such as interest charges, balloon payments and potential penalties, “clearly and understandably available” to consumers has been criticised by consumer groups.
+Consumers often complain that they were “duped by promotion” of these deals, which were “presented as being cheaper than they are” or that they were not made “adequately aware” of the full cost of their finance agreements.

 Its application of discretionary commission arrangements (DCAs) is a central concern.
 Based on amounts raised in interest rates, this activity allows car dealers to determine loan interest rates.
 Under the FCA, due to this framework, consumers have been made to pay very high interest charges on a monthly basis.
 Although this does not qualify as illegal in itself, it could be considered unethical or fraudulent, especially if the commissions are not clearly disclosed to clients.